 The Horse Heaven Wind Farm (Project) is a renewable energy generation facility that would have an energy injection capacity of up to 1,150 megawatts (MW) using a combination of wind and solar facilities as well as battery energy storage systems (BESS).
 Horse Heaven Wind Farm, LLC (the Applicant) proposes to construct wind turbine generators (Turbines) at a subset of 244 locations and up to three solar arrays, with all possible Turbine locations and solar array extent reviewed in the analysis of potential resource impacts in the Project's Energy Facility Site Evaluation Council (EFSEC) Application for Site Certification (ASC) and this Draft Wildlife and Habitat Mitigation Plan (HMP).
-Although all 244 Turbine locations and all three solar arrays are analyzed to conservatively assess potential impacts from the Project, not all Turbines and solar arrays will be constructed and in fact, under a mitigation agreement with the Department of Defense, the Project would be restricted to 235 Turbines.
-As described in the EFSEC ASC, the Project is considering two general Turbine options comprising four different Turbine technologies to facilitate flexible Turbine siting: Turbine Option 1 consists of up to 244 General Electric 2.82-MW or 3.03-MW Turbines, and Turbine Option 2 consists of up to 150 General Electric 5.5-MW or Siemens Gamesa 6.0-MW Turbines.
+Although all 231 Turbine locations and all three solar arrays are analyzed to conservatively assess potential impacts from the Project, not all Turbines and solar arrays will be constructed.
+As described in the EFSEC ASC, the Project is considering two general Turbine options comprising four different Turbine technologies to facilitate flexible Turbine siting: Turbine Option 1 consists of up to 231 General Electric 2.82-MW or 3.03-MW Turbines, and Turbine Option 2 consists of up to 147 General Electric 5.5-MW or Siemens Gamesa 6.0-MW Turbines.

 Power generated by the Project would be transmitted to existing Bonneville Power Administration transmission lines via two interconnections.
 Other Project components would include up to two BESS, underground and limited overhead electrical collection lines, underground communication lines, new Project substations, access roads, operation and maintenance (O&M) facilities, meteorological towers, control houses, and temporary construction yards.
 The Project would likely be built using a phased approach, with two phases currently under consideration.
-The EFSEC ASC describes the following example phased approach: Phase 1 could consist of 650 MW, with 350 MW generated via wind plus 300 MWac (megawatts output as alternating current) generated via solar; Phase 2 could consist of 500 MW, with either 250 MW generated via wind plus 250 MWac generated via solar or 500 MW generated via wind.
+The EFSEC ASC describes the following example phased approach: Phase 1 could consist of 450 MW, with 350 MW generated via wind plus 300 MWac (megawatts output as alternating current) generated via solar; Phase 2 could consist of 500 MW, with either 250 MW generated via wind plus 250 MWac generated via solar or 500 MW generated via wind.
 Construction of the two Project phases would last approximately 11 months each, for a total of approximately 22 months of construction activity for the full 1,150-MW capacity build-out.